SETTING THE INTENTION - INKTOBER

 As always, I will follow the Inktober tangle prompts that were kindly prepared by a fellow CZT, Stephanie Jennifer.
 Thank you, Stephanie!

 In 2021, I decided to choose a simple format, that would allow me to accomplish my goal easily.
 That meant – one tangle a day (instead of one full drawing a day), with minimal video editing efforts, to keep it manageable for me.
 Below is a photo of the finished Inktober 2021 project.

 This simplistic approach was a success, so this year I’ll to something similar.
-I decided to use Zendalas (round tiles) but you can use whatever you prefer.
+I decided to use square Renaissance tiles, but you can use whatever you prefer.

 Many times people look at my drawings and ask questions about the composition and choice of tangles.
 Inktober is a lovely example of what I’m always trying to prove – all tangles go well together.
 I will just add one tangle from the list after another and try not to overthink it.
 Instead, I will trust the process and let my pen guide me.
 The result might be stunning, or perhaps not.
 Does that even matter if drawing and sharing the process with you has brought a lot of joy into my life?
 I choose joy over perfectionism every day!

 The first video will be published on October 1 (what a surprise, right???).
 They will all be available for free on my YouTube channel.
 I hope that you’ll feel inspired to join me. 🙂